The People of Exeter Feared the Mercy Brown Vampire

 Opening Mercy’s coffin, the onlookers were shocked to see that Mercy’s body was in pristine condition.
 And some sources say her body was not in the position it had been buried and that her fingernails and hair had grown significantly.
 There was no decay.
 Upon further examination, liquid blood was found in her heart and other areas of her body.
 It was quickly concluded that Mercy was a vampire and that she was the culprit of Edwin’s lingering disease.

-At this point many of the villagers claimed to have seen Mercy walking through the graveyard and neighboring fields at night.
+At this point many of the villagers had heard of about the Mercy Brown vampire.
+They claimed to have seen Mercy walking through the graveyard and neighboring fields at night.
 Why they hadn’t mentioned this earlier is unknown.

 George Brown had his daughter’s body removed from the casket and a physician removed her heart, which was then burned to ashes.
 Following a belief of the time, the ashes were then fed to Edwin.
 This “cure” was baseless and Edwin died several months later.

-Modern science, looking back on the episode, have postulated that Mercy’s remains being above ground in the freezing winter temperatures could account for the lack of decay – it would be the equivalent of keeping her corpse in a freezer.
+Modern science, looking back on the episode, has postulated that Mercy’s remains being above ground in the freezing winter temperatures could account for the lack of decay.
+It would be the equivalent of keeping her corpse in a freezer.
 This wouldn’t explain the movement of the body or the hair and nail growth, but these may be pieces of folklore added to the story later.

 As the 20th century dawned, and especially after TB was better understood, the link between the disease and vampirism dissipated.